lanl-aea/waves/docs/tutorial_02_partition_mesh.rst

    0 directories, 17 files

 Examine the contents of the ``build/tutorial_01_geometry`` and a ``build/tutorial_02_partition_mesh`` directories.
-Recall from the note this tutorial's :ref:`tutorial_partition_mesh` section that we require the targets from the code pertaining to :ref:`tutorial_geometry` to build the targets for this tutorial.
+Recall from the earlier note that we require the targets from the code pertaining to :ref:`tutorial_geometry` to build the targets for this tutorial.
 There is an important distinction to be made here.
-This tutorial is **NOT** utilizing the outputs from :ref:`tutorial_geometry`'s :ref:`tutorial_geometry_waves_build_targets` section when we executed the ``$ scons tutorial_01_geometry`` command.
-This tutorial is utilizing the outputs generated from executing the same code, but from our new ``tutorial_02_partition_mesh`` file.
+This tutorial is **NOT** using the outputs from :ref:`tutorial_geometry`'s :ref:`tutorial_geometry_waves_build_targets` section when we executed the ``$ scons tutorial_01_geometry`` command.
+This tutorial is using the outputs generated from executing the same code, but from our new ``tutorial_02_partition_mesh`` file.
 For this reason, we see the same outputs from the ``build/tutorial_01_geometry`` directory in the ``build/tutorial_02_partition_mesh`` directory (along with other :ref:`tutorial_partition_mesh` output files).